CONSTITUTION AND RULES OF Pteterborough Photographic Society (PPS)

 - hosting an annual exhibition of members' work

 - organising and carrying out internal competitions

-(The last two items are subjected to PPS rules, and are reviewed and published each year.
+(The last two items are subjected to PPS rules, which are reviewed and published each year.
 They may be downloaded from the website)

-- Membership of the Society shall be open to anyone interested in photography and willing to abide by the rules of the Society.
+- Membership of the Society shall be open to anyone interested in photography.

-- Visitors will be welcome at all meetings, but will not have a vote at the Annual General Meeting.
+They are welcome at all meetings, but will not be eligible to enter competitions or vote at the Annual General Meeting.

 - The Committee shall have the power to refuse membership of an applicant where it is considered such membership would be detrimental to the aims and purposes or activities of the Society.